Dionisiy/CA/a-closer-look-at-cssquiz.md

 }
 ```

-Answer: color is the property and red is the value.
+**Answer**: color is the property and red is the value.
 CSS properties and values are separated by a colon, and are located inside the curly brackets.
 Values end with a semi-colon.

 Which of the following options will increase the size of paragraph elements to 24 pixels?